bgkillas/kalc/README.md

 - Type "point=[char]" to set the point style for graphing
 - Type "sci" to toggle scientific notation
 - Type "vars" to list all variables
+- Type "lvars" to list all variables without equating them
 - Type "base=[num]" to set the number base (2-36)
 - Type "_" to use the previous answer
 - Type "a=[num]" to define a variable